MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Update a wished product.
-Users can update their own wished products, admins can update any.
+Create a wished product.
+Any user can create a wished product for one of their own wishlists.
+Admins can create wished products for others.

 ## Create a wished product